antonjim-te/thousandeyes-splunk-integrations-workshop/docs/splunk_core/login_splunk_cloud_enterprise.md

-# Login to Splunk Cloud Platform or Splunk Enterprise
+# Log In to Splunk Cloud Platform or Splunk Enterprise

 This guide will help you log into Splunk Cloud Platform or Splunk Enterprise and obtain an HEC token for the ThousandEyes stream.